Russian annexation of Crimea: Crimean status referendum

-Republic of Crimea
+Proclamations of independence of the Republic of Crimea

 The Republic of Crimea was short lived.
 On 17 March, following the official announcement of the referendum results, the Supreme Council of Crimea declared the formal independence of the Republic of Crimea, comprising the territories of both the Autonomous Republic of Crimea and the city of Sevastopol, which was granted special status within the breakaway republic.
 The Crimean parliament declared the "partial repeal" of Ukrainian laws and began nationalising private and Ukrainian state property located on the Crimean Peninsula, including Ukrainian ports and property of Chornomornaftogaz.
 Parliament also formally requested that the Russian government admit the breakaway republic into Russia, with Sevastopol asking to be admitted as a "city of federal significance".
 On the same day, the de facto Supreme Council renamed itself the State Council of Crimea, declared the Russian ruble an official currency alongside the hryvnia, and in June the Russian ruble became the only form of legal tender.

 Putin officially recognised the Republic of Crimea 'as a sovereign and independent state' by decree on 17 March.

 On 21 March the Republic of Crimea became a federal Subject of Russia.